21 Hauntingly Great Halloween Love Songs

 Hello – Lionel Richie

 It’s essentially a song about a teacher stalking his blind student.
 He adores her, but according to the song, they haven’t even met.
-Ladies, imagine a stranger starting the first meet with ‘I love you.’
+Ladies, imagine a stranger starting the first meeting with ‘I love you.’

 Kim – Eminem